cosmos/cosmos-sdk/docs/architecture/adr-039-epoched-staking.md

 When querying the staking activity of a given address, the status should return not only the amount of tokens staked, but also if there are any queued stake events for that address.
 This will require more work to be done in the querying logic, to trace the queued upcoming staking events.

-As an initial implementation, this can be implemented as a linear search over all queued staking events, but eventually nodes that support querying should maintain an auxilliary hashmap to make these queries constant time.
+As an initial implementation, this can be implemented as a linear search over all queued staking events.
+However, for chains that need long epochs, they should eventually build additional support for nodes that support querying to be able to produce results in constant time.
+(This is do-able by maintaining an auxilliary hashmap for indexing upcoming staking events by address)

 __Step-3__: Adjust gas